bastiaanzapf/PathStroke/README.md

 This is a library that implements basic path stroking via the pyx graphics package, which I plan to remove in the long term, so the resulting code could be transformed to another language more easily.

+"Pen Stroking" as in metafont is available now.

 Missing Features are:

 * caps